andela-jwan/rails_testing_with_capybara/README.md

      # ./spec/features/vendors_spec.rb:5:in `block (2 levels) in <top (required)>'
     ```

     Our test is telling us that we do not have a class Vendor.
 The class is our constant.
 So, we need to create a Vendor class.
-Let's also create a name for our Vendor class.
+Let's also create a name attribute for our Vendor class.
 But first, in the true spirit of BDD and TDD, let's create a test for this model that we're about to create.

     ```Bash
     rails g rspec:model Vendor